 The playing field at the Palace is made up of three main areas – the stock and waste on the top left, the four foundation piles on the top right, and the seven tableau piles in the center of the table.

 Above the playing field, you see how much time you have left to solve this round, how many points you gained so far, and how many moves you made.
 In multiplayer mode, your opponents’ progress is displayed there as well.

-Stock and Waste
+Stock & Waste

-After filling the tableau at the beginning of a round, 24 cards remain face down in the top left of the playing field.
+After filling the tableau at the beginning of a round, 24 cards remain face-down as the stock in the top left of the playing field.

 - Each pile can only contain one suit.

-- You must sort the cards in descending order, starting with the King at the bottom, continuing Queen, Jack, 10, 9 … 2, and Ace on top.
+- You must sort the cards uninterrupted in descending order, starting with the King at the bottom, continuing Queen, Jack, 10, 9, 8, 7, 6, 5, 4, 3, 2, and Ace on top.

 - Alternating red and black suits: A card of a red suit, Hearts or Diamonds, must follow a black suit, Spades or Clubs, and vice versa.